daidensacha/Portfolio-Daiden-Sacha/README.md

 # Welcome
 ## Code Institute Milestone Project 1
 ### Portfolio - Daiden Sacha - Full Stack Web Developer
+I decided on completeing a personal portfolio relating to my desire to change my career to Full Stack Development.
+It fits and I decided on this as I feel it will be an ongoing process as my skills impove.
+Better to start sooner than later.

 ### Planning
+The 5 planes of user experience was a good process in which pushed me to nut out various aspects of the process in a sequential order.

+I identified 3 potential users of the site.
+1. Recruiters looking for someone to fill positions.
+2. Clients looking for freelancers to complete specified work.
+3. Open source projects in need of contibutors.

+From my side, I'm basically looking for oportunities to work in an environment that supports personal and professional development, working with the latest technologies.
+Keeping it focussed to "I need to promote the professional me".

+With potential users in mind I decided that I wanted to create a landing page with a good first impression, simple but clear.
+Required Features.
+1. One page site, not overcooked with info.
+2. Sticky navbar, there when its needed.
+3. Icon links to Linkedin, Github, and Contact form.
+4. Modal contact form, easy to open, doesn't navigate away from the homepage.
+5. About Me, Who am I, what's my strength or skillset, and what do I do/ offer?
+It should be a simple outline that someone can skim though to get a brief outline.
+6. Resume, display and possibility to download.
+7. Skills block, simple block with a simple overview of my skills, using icons and progress bars.
+8. Portfolio gallery, gallery showing examples of my work.
+9. Footer with the navbar and icon links.

+App of choice for creating my wireframes what Adobe XD, totally new to it, but quite easy to pick up and has really cool features.
+I went a little overboard with the wireframe, creating a prototype page but it was fun learning.

 #### Choice: Bootstrap vs UIkit
+First step, play.
+With an idea of what I need to create, off then to [Codepen](https://codepen.io/daidensacha).
+I wanted to get an idea of what I could do with Bootstrap.
+First a modal form, then a skills block, and a portfolio gallery.
+I realised when it came to creating the gallery that in Bootstrap i was limited to options I didn't like.
+So for complarison I started again creating the same prototypes with UIkit and it became my preferred option becuase of the array of features it offered that I felt better suited my needs.

 ### Site Sections

 #### Header Block
+Full screen background image, Name, and Title with some icons for Adobe Design, Frontend, Backend.
+All structured in a kind of "stack".

 ##### Navbar
+Sticky navbar, links to page sections on the left, and links with icons to social sites on the right.
+Semi-transparent, dissapears scrolling down, appears scrolling up.

+##### About Block

 #### Skill Block